ydahal1/ydahal1/ReadMe.md

 2. Why did the hacker quit his job?
 He didn't get root access.
 3. Why did the cyber security expert wear a mask to work?
 To protect himself from viruses.
 4. Why did the computer go to the doctor?
 It had a virus.

-     Wed Mar 29 18:30:42 UTC 2023
-1. Why did the programmer quit his job?
-He didn't get arrays.
-2. Why did the computer go to the doctor?
-It had a virus!
-3. Why did the hacker break up with his girlfriend?
-She kept saying "password" instead of "1234".
-4. Why did the cybersecurity expert cross the road?
-To get to the other side of the firewall.